nasa/harmony-regression-tests/README.md

 they create.
 See "Clean Up Test Resources" to ensure you are minimizing costs by cleaning up resources.

 First create a `.env` file in the top level directory by copying in the `dot_env` file and filling in the proper values.
 Then execute the following.

     $ cd script
     $ export HARMONY_ENVIRONMENT=<uat|sit|sandbox|prod>
     $ ./test.sh

-Output will be in the bucket specified with the `REGRESSION_TEST_OUTPUT_BUCKET` environment variable with a folder for each notebook.
+Output will be uploaded to an existing bucket specified by the `REGRESSION_TEST_OUTPUT_BUCKET` environment variable with a folder for each notebook.

 #### Clean Up Test Resources